Poppy Peak Historic District

 The Poppy Peak Historic District is a neighborhood and historic district located in the southwest corner of Pasadena, California.
-The neighborhood is located on the side of Poppy Peak, a 991 ft mountain of the San Rafael Hills.
+The neighborhood is located on the side of Poppy Peak, a 991 ft mountain of the Repetto Hills.
 Developer William Carr platted the neighborhood in 1924.
 The homes in the district were designed by a number of significant Modern Movement architects.
 The district was added to the National Register of Historic Places in 2009.

 Description

 The Poppy Peak District is located in the southwestern corner of Pasadena in the Annandale neighborhood and borders the Los Angeles neighborhoods of Eagle Rock and Highland Park.
 The district is roughly enclosed by La Loma Road to the north, Avenue 64 to the east, Poppy Peak Drive to the south, and the Pasadena city limits to the west.

 The four main streets through the district are Poppy Peak Drive, Kaweah Drive, Pleasant Way, and Cresthaven Drive.
 The district is accessed via Poppy Peak Drive, which intersects La Loma Road at the foot of the mountain and connects the other three streets.
 The streets are steep, narrow, and winding; as a result, the neighborhood has no sidewalks and few front lawns.

 The district includes 45 residential properties.
 30 of these are Modernist homes which are considered contributing to the district's historical significance, while the remainder are either newer buildings, empty lots, or representative of other styles.